-Could it be that God descended upon the people because He feared they’d reach His palatial residence?
+Could it be that God dispersed the people because He feared they’d reach His palatial residence?
 Was God worried that if they succeeded, they’d be able to stroll in and out of heaven, spying on him and intruding into His privacy?

 Well, maybe not so.